BlinkTagInc/node-gtfs/README.md

 ### gtfs.getTimetables(query, projection, options)

 Queries timetables and returns a promise.
 The result of the promise is an array of timetables.
 These are from the non-standard `timetables.txt` file.
+See [documentation and examples of this file](https://github.com/BlinkTagInc/gtfs-to-html#build-timetablestxt).

     // Get all timetables for an agency gtfs.getTimetables({